startling/sixteen/readme.markdown

 Here's what we've got so far:

-## a virtual machine for most of the spec
+## a virtual machine

-The last thing I'm having trouble with is getting IF\*'s to jump over all the words in a single instruction.
+I *think* it's spec-complete.
+Anyway, it's main use is the debugger, because we don't have any IO methods yet.
+I'll implement memory-mapping soon, too, but none of the spec uses it yet.

 ## a basic debugger